Major Work Activity C – Installs air and material handling systems

 insulation is secured by applying fasteners and components |

-Range of Variables
+Range of Variables (include, but not limited to)

-- trade standards include: SMACNA, NFPA, NBC
+- standards: SMACNA, NFPA, NBC

 Knowledge